Blog

 When considering the design and layout of your kitchen, you should become familiar with the “work triangle.”
 The work triangle refers to a conceptual straight line, going from the center of the cooktop to the center of the refrigerator and then back over to the sink.
 Consider these guidelines to help you decide whether a peninsula or island is best:

 If an island would break the work triangle flow, then it may not be the best option for your space.
-In some cases, modern kitchen designs can find innovative ways around these guidelines.
+In some cases, mode kitchen designs can find innovative ways around these guidelines.

 In terms of design, islands are more versatile than peninsulas.
 Since islands stand apart from the original kitchen cabinets, they can be used to create dynamic, contrasting design transitions between the kitchen and dining room or living room.
 Peninsulas, however, look strange when they do not match the colors of the cabinets, counters and hardware.
 If your renovation involves adding a peninsula without replacing the rest of the cabinetry, it may be challenging or impossible to find an exact match for the extension.